MaoZiming/papers/4-distributed-systems/47-ciel.md

 * It allows for more adaptive and flexible task execution.
 This dynamic approach, coupled with a runtime that can adjust execution strategies based on current conditions, makes it possible to support a wider range of applications efficiently.
 * Examples of usecases include iterative, low-latency chained events like k-means, E-M, PageRank, and so on.

-* SkyWriting: a scripting language that allows the straightforward expression of iterative and recursive task-parallel algorithms using imperative and functional language syntax.
+* **SkyWriting: a scripting language** that allows the straightforward expression of iterative and recursive task-parallel algorithms using imperative and functional language syntax.
   * However CIEL extends previous models by **dynamically building the DAG** as tasks execute.
 As we will show, this conceptually simple extension allowing tasks to create further tasks—enables CIEL to support data-dependent iterative or recursive algorithms
-* In MapReduce, the data flow is limited to a bipartite graph parameterised by the number of map and reduce tasks; Dryad allows data flow to follow a more general directed acyclic graph (DAG), but it must be fully specified before starting the job.
+* In MapReduce, the data flow is limited to a **bipartite** graph parameterised by the number of map and reduce tasks; Dryad allows data flow to follow a more general directed acyclic graph (DAG), but it must be fully specified before starting the job.
-* In general, to support iterative or recursive algorithms within a single job, we need **data-dependent control flow**—i.e. the ability to create more work dynamically, based on the results of previous computations.
+* In general, to support iterative or recursive algorithms within a single job, we need **data-dependent control flow** — i.e. the ability to create more work dynamically, based on the results of previous computations.
 * At the same time, we wish to retain the existing benefits of task-level parallelism: transparent fault tolerance, locality-based scheduling and transparent scaling.
 * Having **data-dependent control flow** means that each computation doesn't need to be pre-determined.
 * **Primitives**: